India Takes Issue Of Defaulters Very Seriously: Arun Jaitley

 He said Indian investigating agencies are utilising every provision of the law available to them to recover amounts and attach assets in India to "get these people back and held responsible as per law".

-Over the weekend, Mr Jaitley had said that the UK's democracy was "liberal enough to permit defaulters to stay here", in an apparent reference to liquor baron Vijay Mallya, who is wanted in India for loan default and other cases.
+Over the weekend, Mr Jaitley had said that the UK's democracy was "liberal enough to permit defaulters to stay here", in an apparent reference to Mr Mallya, who is wanted in India for loan default and other cases.

 Mr Mallya, the chief of the now defunct Kingfisher Airlines, had moved to Britain in March last year after banks sued him to recover around USD 1.4 billion owed by the airline.